Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Introduction

 \section{Introduction}

-Egocentric videos provide a first-person view of how we perceive and interact with our surroundings in our daily lives, and they are pushing a new frontier in multi-modal learning research~\citep{Damen2022RESCALING, journals/corr/abs-1804-09626, grauman2022ego4d, huh2023epic}.
-A key aspect of ego-video is that it can provide a rich stream of first-person spatial \KG{(multi-channel)} audio alongside the visual frames, when the audio is captured with multiple microphones~\citep{9200754, donley2021easycom}.
-The coupling of such visual and spatial audio provides strong spatial information about the sound sources (\eg where the sound sources are, if they are in motion or not) in the context of the surrounding physical space (\eg how big or small the room is, if there is a large wall nearby), \KG{as well as the camera wearer's attention in the scene implicit in how they move their head.}
+Egocentric videos provide a first-person view of how we perceive and interact with our surroundings in daily life, and they are pushing a new frontier in multi-modal learning~\citep{Damen2022RESCALING, journals/corr/abs-1804-09626, grauman2022ego4d, huh2023epic}.
+A key aspect of ego-video is that it can provide a rich stream of first-person spatial audio\footnote{{Throughout we use the term \emph{spatial audio} to refer to binaural audio, including the special case of two-channel \emph{binaural} audio as perceived by two human ears.
+In contrast, single-channel \emph{monaural} audio lacks spatial information.}} alongside visual frames when the audio is captured with multiple microphones~\citep{9200754, donley2021easycom}.
+The coupling of such audio and vision provides strong spatial information about the sound sources (\eg where the sound sources are, if they are in motion or not) in the context of the surrounding physical space (\eg how big or small the room is, if there is a large wall nearby), as well as the camera wearer's attention in the scene {revealed by} how they move their head.

-Such spatial cues are especially important for social settings of multiple people talking to each other, where it is valuable to be able to focus on the voice(s) of interest from among various competing sounds \KG{and understand where people are directing their attention and speech activity}, for better comprehension and communication. \KG{In this way, future AR applications in conversational settings could allow a hearing-impaired person to determine who is speaking in order to redirect their attention, or enhance the received audio to make it more intelligible for any listener.}
+Such spatial cues are especially important for social settings of multiple people talking to each other, where it is valuable to be able to {1)} focus on the voice(s) of interest from among various competing sounds and {2)} understand where people are directing their speech activity, for better comprehension and communication.
+In this way, future AR applications in conversational settings could allow a hearing-impaired person to determine who is speaking in order to redirect their attention, or enhance the received audio to make it more intelligible for any listener.

-\KG{We argue that} this creates the need for human-centric spatially-grounded understanding of audio-visual events---to learn representations from video that capture audio-visual events \emph{in the context of the persistent physical space of the environment \KG{and the human speakers in it}}.
-Such representations are useful for answering questions like ``who is speaking right now?" and ``\KG{what would the voices sound like without} the audio noise?".
-Whereas the former requires inferring the source location for a voice in the scene, the latter requires understanding how the perceived audio is a function of the source locations, \KG{the listener}, and the surrounding environment.
+We argue that this creates the need for human-centric spatially-grounded understanding of audio-visual events. {Can we} learn representations from video that capture audio-visual events \emph{in the context of the persistent physical space of the environment and the human speakers in it}?
+Such representations {would be} useful for answering questions like ``who is speaking right now?" and ``what would the voices sound like without the audio noise (distractor sounds)?"
+While the former requires inferring the source location for a voice in the scene, the latter requires understanding how the perceived audio is a function of the source locations, the listener, and the surrounding environment.